-Investments in less-than-majority-owned investees over which the Group has significant influence are accounted for under the equity method, which requires equity investments be carried at original cost adjusted for the proportionate share of the investees' income, losses and distributions.
-The Group assesses the carrying value of equity investments when an indicator of a loss in value is present and records a loss in value of the investment when the assessment indicates that an other-than-temporary decline in the investment exists.
-In October, 2011, the Group incorporated Xi'an Jiangyuan Andike Ltd. ("Xi'an Jiangyuan") with other investors and held 27% of the equity interest in Xi'an Jiangyuan.
-The principal business of Xi'an Jiangyuan is production of radioactive pharmaceuticals and development of Cyclotron ancillary equipments.
-The results of Xi'an Jiangyuan from the date of incorporation till December 31, 2011 were immaterial to the consolidated financial statements of the Group.
+Investments in less-than-majority-owned investees over which the Group has significant influence are accounted for under the equity method of accounting in accordance with ASC 323, Investments-Equity Method and Joint Venture ("ASC 323"), which requires equity investments be carried at original cost adjusted for the proportionate share of the investees' income, losses and distributions.
+A limited partnership interest in a limited partnership is also accounted for using the equity method of accounting as described in ASC 323, unless the limited partner's interest is so minor that the Company may have virtually no influence over partnership operating and financial policies.
+The Group assesses the carrying value of equity investments when an indicator of a loss in value is present and records a loss in value of the investment when the assessment indicates that another-than-temporary decline in the investment exists.